-In The Cairngorms Nature Reserve, already a fantastic destination if you’re searching for natural terrain and wildlife, there are a couple of wonderful protected stretches of land you could explore: the Insh Marshes Reserve and Abernethy Reserve – head south to visit the beautiful Abernethy Forest as well!
+In the Cairngorms National Park, already a fantastic destination if you’re searching for natural terrain and wildlife, there are a couple of wonderful, protected stretches of land you could explore, including the Insh Marshes Reserve and Abernethy Reserve – head south to visit the beautiful Abernethy Forest as well.
 The Cairngorms is also where you’ll find the family-friendly attraction, the Highland Wildlife Park where you will see all kinds of species - native and foreign!

 The west coast, with its many islands, lochs and wide-open spaces is a great place to see wildlife in its natural habitat.
 See whales, basking sharks and seals in the waters around Oban and Lorn, or head to The Trossachs for unique bird watching as this national park is home to 13 species of birds of prey.

 The northern coastline is a particularly wildlife-rich area of Scotland with seals, otters and birds making their homes here – travel the North Coast 500, an incredible road trip route, to visit some of the best wildlife-spotting areas along this breathtaking coastline.

 Here are some of the species of wildlife you may spot during your holiday in the Highlands, and the best places to see them: